Up to five percent of the population has strabismus.

 It is important to treat strabismus as early as possible as the eye turn may be the result of a serious health issue.

-If you suspect that your child may have an eye turn, do not hesitate to schedule an appointment with your eye doctor for a comprehensive eye exam.
+If you suspect that your child may have an eye turn, do not hesitate to schedule an appointment with an eye doctor for a comprehensive eye exam.
 Early detection and treatment will enable your child to reach important developmental milestones and set them on the path for clear vision.